Osled/CoolblueASP/README.md

       Designed to run Automated testing

 ## Run REST API
-Install the Github file move to the following directory CoolblueASP\Coolblue\Coolblue.sln Run the **Coolblue.sln**
+Install the Folder from Github, move to the following directory CoolblueASP\Coolblue\Coolblue.sln Run the **Coolblue.sln**

 to access the App with Visual Studio, press the Run/Play **IIS Express** button in visual studio a web browser will open up.